 Use a soft cloth and mild soapy water.
 Rinse and wipe dry.
 Do not use a scouring pad or an abrasive cleanser.
-This could scratch the paint finish.
+This could damage and scratch the paint finish.

 Use a soft cloth and warm, mild soapy water, or all purpose cleaner.
 Rinse and wipe dry.
 For stubborn stains, use baking soda.